mvolkmann/blog/src/smalltalk.md

   short, speckled, greyish-yellow fur, fading to pale grey on the underparts."
   They look similar to a mouse, but grow to around eight inches in length.
   They are found in Argentina.
-  Juan Vuletich began development of Cuis Smalltalk in Buenos Aires, Argentina.
+  Juan Vuletich began development of Cuis Smalltalk in Buenos Aires s, Argentina.
   The work "cuis" means "squeak" in Rioplatense Spanish.

   The GitHub repository for Cuis Smalltalk is at